-As well as organising the training sessions (which are repeated in semester two for anyone who missed them in semester one), Glasgow University Students' Representative Council (GUSRC) will provide you with ongoing support during your time as a rep.
+As well as organising the training sessions (which are repeated in semester two for anyone who missed them in semester one), Glasgow University Students' Representative Council (GUSRC) will provide you with on going support during your time as a rep.

-This booklet and the training have been created by GUSRC in partnership with an agency called sparqs (student participation in quality Scotland) in order to increase the effectiveness of the student representatives.
-We do this because we believe that students should be at the heart of the drive to enhance and improve the teaching and learning at University.
-The key aim, therefore, is to work with the University to improve the learning experience at Glasgow
+This booklet and the training have been created by GUSRC in partnership with an agency called sparqs (student participation in quality Scotland) in order to increase the effectiveness of the student representatives. in working with the University to improve the learning and research experience at Glasgow.
+We do this because we believe that students should have the skills and knowledge which enable them to be at the heart of the drive to enhance and improve the teaching and learning at University.
+The key aim, therefore, is to work with the University to improve the learning of the drive to enhance and improve the learning and research experience at Glasgow.

-The introductory training will develop your understanding of what it means to be class representative at Glasgow University.
+The introductory training will develop your understanding of what it means to be PGR representative at Glasgow University.
 It will:

-- Introduce the skills needed to be effective in your role - Help you understand the university's structures and mechanisms for student engagement and representation, so that you know how to work with these to represent student opinion - Cover student-staff meetings in terms of how to prepare for them, participate effectively in them and then follow up on actions afterwards. - Give you the chance to meet other class representatives, and find out more about the new ways in which you can connect with other students in your community this year.
+- Introduce the skills needed to be effective in your role - Help you understand the university's structures and mechanisms for student engagement and representation, so that you know how to work within these to represent student opinion - Cover student-staff meetings in terms of how to prepare for them, participate effectively in them and then follow up on actions afterwards. - Give you the chance to meet other PGR representatives, and find out more about the new ways in which you can connect with other students in the postgraduate community this year.